Laptops · Resale guide

 Known Issues — Reported by Real Dell XPS 13 Owners

-The Keyboard Shine Test (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
-Heavily-used keys like the spacebar, E, T, A, S, and the trackpad will develop a visible shine as the matte texture wears off.
+Keyboard Shine Test (Usage Fraud Detector).
+Tilt the laptop under bright light and look at the keys at an angle.
+Heavily-used keys like the spacebar, E, T, A, S, and the trackpad develop a visible shine as the matte texture wears off.
 A “barely used” laptop with shiny keys indicates far more use than claimed.
 If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced.

-The Lid Hinge Gravity Test: Open the laptop lid to about 45 degrees and then gently let go.
-The lid should stay firmly in that position without falling further open or closed.
-If it easily falls open or closes, it indicates that the hinge mechanism is worn out from heavy use, rough handling, or potential drop damage.
-Hinge repairs can be complex and costly, sometimes requiring a full palmrest assembly replacement.
+Lid Hinge Gravity Test.
+Open the lid to about 45 degrees and then gently let go.
+It should stay firmly in place without falling open or closed.
+If the lid sags or drops, the hinge mechanism is likely worn from heavy use or potential drop damage.
+Hinge repairs can be complex and costly, sometimes requiring a full bottom case replacement.

-The Bottom Screw Check: Carefully examine the tiny screws on the bottom case of the Dell XPS 13.
-If they show any signs of tool marks, scratches around the screw heads, or if some screws are slightly different colours or types, it means the laptop has been opened.
-This isn’t always a red flag (it could be for an SSD upgrade or cleaning), but it’s crucial to ask the seller why it was opened.
-If the seller denies it was ever opened but the screws tell a different story, it’s a strong reason to walk away.
+Bottom Screws Check.
+Look closely at the small screws on the bottom case of the laptop.
+If they show tool marks, scratches, or are slightly different colours, the laptop has been opened.
+This isn’t always bad – it could be for an SSD upgrade or cleaning – but it’s a red flag if the seller denies it was ever opened.
+Ask why and proceed with caution.

 Warranty Status Timeline